scandum/binary_search/README.md

 The most commonly used binary search variant was first published by Hermann Bottenbruch in 1962 and hasn't notably changed since.
 Below I'll describe several novel variants with improved performance.
-The most notable variant, the monobound binary search, executes up to 60% faster on 32 bit integers.
+The most notable variant, the monobound binary search, executes up to 60% faster than the standard binary search on medium sized arrays.
+On small arrays it can execute up to 350% faster.

 A source code implementation in C is available in the [binary_search.c](https://github.com/scandum/binary_search/blob/master/binary-search.c) file which also contains a bench marking routine.
 A graph with performance results is included at the bottom of this page.
 Keep in mind performance will vary depending on hardware and compiler optimizations.